LucieMrc/TD_KantanMapper/README.md

 ![Screenshot of the KantanMapper container](./images/screen2.png)

-In the KantanMapper container, open the `Kantan window`.
+In the KantanMapper container, click on `Open Kantan window`.

 The left part is the controls, with the list of the shapes and the tools.
 The right part is the canvas that you project.